Publications

 If rootworm beetles are detected in the field, randomly select five nonconsecutive plants in five to 10 different locations throughout the field.
 Count and record the number of rootworm adults while keeping track of the number of plants sampled, and then calculate the average number of beetles per plant.

-If the field averages five or more beetles per plant during the first week of pollen shed, control with a foliar-applied insecticide is recommended to reduce pollination problems.
+Threshold: If the field averages five or more beetles per plant during the first week of pollen shed, control with a foliar-applied insecticide is recommended to reduce pollination problems.

-During pollen shed, randomly select five nonconsecutive plants from five to 10 representative locations within the field, and measure the length of the remaining silk that is protruding from the ear on each selected plant.
+Assessing Silk Clipping – During pollen shed, randomly select five nonconsecutive plants from five to 10 representative locations within the field, and measure the length of the remaining silk that is protruding from the ear on each selected plant.

-If silks are clipped to within 1/2 inch (1.3 cm) of the ear tip on 25 to 50 percent of the total number of sampled plants, then control is recommended to prevent further silk damage.
+Threshold: If silks are clipped to within 1/2 inch (1.3 cm) of the ear tip on 25 to 50 percent of the total number of sampled plants, then control is recommended to prevent further silk damage.
 Yield is not affected if silk is clipped after pollination (brown silks); therefore, control will not be necessary.

-Also check the plant stalk, upper and lower leaves, leaf axils and tassel for corn rootworm beetles.
+Also check the stalk, upper and lower leaves, leaf axils and tassel for corn rootworm beetles.
 Pull leaves down when inspecting the leaf axils because adults often hide inside them.
-Count and record the number of adults of each species, and then estimate the average number of adults per plant by species.
+Count and record the number of adults of each species, then estimate the average number of adults per plant by species.

-Management in the following year’s corn is recommended if a field averages 0.75 or more adults per plant for either northern corn rootworm or western corn rootworm or any combination of the two species.
+Threshold for continuous corn: Management in the following year’s corn is recommended if a field averages three or more adults per plant for northern corn rootworm or 1.5 adults per plant for western corn rootworm.

 Monitoring Adults With Traps